Pebble Brain

-Pebble Brain is the second EP by English indie rock band Lovejoy, released independently through Anvil Cat on 14 October 2021.
+Pebble Brain is the second EP by English indie rock band Lovejoy, released independently through the band's label Anvil Cat Records on 14 October 2021.
 With seven tracks, it is a follow-up to their debut EP Are You Alright?, issued in May 2021.
 It debuted at number 12 on the UK Albums Chart and held positions in ten international charts.

 Background and release

-Lovejoy was formed in 2021 and debuted with the EP Are You Alright?, released on 9 May 2021.
+Lovejoy was formed in 2021 and debuted with the EP Are You Alright?, released on 8 May 2021.
 The same month, the band appeared on Billboard's Emerging Artists chart at number 10.
 All four of the EP's tracks peaked on the UK Independent Singles Chart, with "One Day" at number 5 and positions in four other international charts.

 On 14 October 2021, following the release of numerous track demos online, Pebble Brain was released digitally.
 Frontman Wilbur Soot, real name William Gold, revealed the EP had taken over a year to complete, and that the track "Perfume" originally did not make the final cut.
-One year after its original release, the EP received its first pressing to vinyl.
+One year after its original release, the EP received its first pressing to vinyl as a compilation with Are You Alright?